-Looking for a family friendly way to get in the Halloween spirit during October?
+Looking for a family-friendly way to get into the Halloween spirit during October?
 Then take your little monsters to the Bronx Zoo this weekend for “Boo at the Zoo”.
 We were given total experience tickets for our family to check out all the fun for ourselves, and we think it’s worth it!

 “Boo at the Zoo” has everything a great family Halloween outing can offer, with lots of treats and just the right amount of fright.
-It’s being held weekends and Columbus Day through October 29th.
+It’s being held weekends from September 29th – October 28th and Monday, October 8th (Columbus Day).
 Here’s what we loved about “Boo at the Zoo”…

 The Bronx Zoo is one of the largest and most famous zoos in the world.
 We visited the Bronx Zoo on numerous occasions and we still haven’t seen all there is to see.
 In fact, this was our first-ever “Boo at the Zoo” experience, even though they’ve been doing this for years.